 In order to calculate the impact of verifying only one signature in ePassportChain, another test has been executed.
 This test measures the time it took to verify one part of a hash, and thus verifies one signature.
-Using the same setup as discussed in the previous section, 1000 transactions were sent to a single node and the results were gathered.
+Using the same setup as discussed in the previous section, 1 000 transactions were sent to a single node.
 This test showed that verifying one fourth of a hash on average took 2.85 milliseconds.
 From this data it is possible to calculate the hash verify time when it is possible to sign the whole 32-byte hash in one go:

-17.2 - 2.85 3 = 8.65 ms
+$$17.2 - 2.85 3 = 8.65$$ ms